juewang725/juewang725.github.io/_pages/about.md

 Dr. Wang has a respectable record of transferring advanced technologies into consumer products.
 His early work in grad school on Image Matting has been transferred into a commercial product called Silhouette that won 2019 Oscar Technical Achievement award.
 At Adobe he has developed a dozen of release-defining features for Photoshop and After Effects such as Refine Edge, Shake Reduction, Warp Stabilizer and RotoBrush, etc. At MEGVII he led the development of many cutting-edge mobile photography solutions that have been shipped in tens of millions Android smartphones.
+At Tencent his team has contributed cutting-edge technologies to a wide variety of Tencent Cloud services and games.

 [My Google Scholar Page](https://scholar.google.com/citations?user=Bt4uDWMAAAAJ&hl=en)